 However, today’s vinyl is still affordable but isn’t like the cheap, tacky vinyl of past years.
 Instead, this flooring looks elegant and beautiful with many added benefits such as being kid-friendly for families.
 In fact, many home builders are even using this type of flooring in new construction.

-That said, despite its improved appearance, homeowners generally should not expect to see much of a return in the resale value.
+That said, despite its improved appearance, homeowners generally should not expect to see much of a return on the resale value.
 While value may go up slightly, it wouldn’t be as drastic as with homes that are upgraded with hardwoods or ceramic tile.

 On the other hand, the return on porcelain or ceramic tile is quite significant.
 Because tile is so durable, long-lasting, and timeless, homeowners can expect this type of flooring to add value to their homes.